Ari-Roda/Penetration-Testing/Dictionary.md

-Downloader : A "downloader" downloads a second stage (usually some kind of malware) which requires a network connection.
+<b>Downloader</b> : A "downloader" downloads a second stage (usually some kind of malware) which requires a network connection.

-Dropper : A dropper means the malware drops something on the system that wasn't there before (like an executable).
+<b>Dropper</b> : A dropper means the malware drops something on the system that wasn't there before (like an executable).
 Often this is embedded in the original file but could also be downloaded.